Spikeysanju/sanju.sh/src/content/writing/building-side-projects.md

 ---
 title: "Building Side Projects"
-description: 'My secret weapon for growth and innovation.
-More than just hobbies, they're my playground for learning and staying ahead.
+description: "My secret weapon for growth and innovation.
+More than just hobbies, they're my playground for learning and staying ahead"
-heroImage: '/images/ogimage.png'
 pubDate: 'May 12 2024'
 ---